Anritsu offers a complete line of LTE/LTE-Advanced test equipment to ensure the performance and quality of your mobile devices and networks.

-MIMO is an antenna technology that, together with signal processing, can either increase capacity (spatial multiplexing) or signal-to-noise ratio (transmit diversity) in a radio link.
+Multiple Input Multiple Out (MIMO) is an antenna technology that, together with signal processing, can increase either capacity (spatial multiplexing) or signal-to-noise ratio (transmit diversity) in a radio link.

-When using MIMO with transmit diversity, the same user data is transmitted from both antennas, and at each receiver, replicas of the signal are processed.
+When using MIMO with transmit diversity, the same user data is transmitted from both antennas, and at each receiver replicas of the signal are processed.
 This duplication enhances signal-to-noise ratio and improves signal robustness.